Hate waking up every morning to get ready for a job you dislike? Unhappy with your career and still in search of that unattainable dream job?

 The next time you (or someone you know) encounters yet another disappointing roadblock, think about these inspiring stories:

-- Not only was he a subpar student, Albert Einstein struggled to find employment once out of school.
+- Not only was he a subpar student, but Albert Einstein also struggled to find employment once out of school.
 He ended up taking a job as a door-to-door insurance salesman which led to other odd jobs.
 These were all stepping stones to finding the one job he truly loved….oh, and coming up with the Theory of Relativity!
 Yes, even a genius can have a difficult time reaching their full potential.

 - This person’s first manuscript was rejected 28 times before a publisher finally accepted it.
 (Would you consider that a failure?
 What if they called it quits after the 28th rejection?)
 It’s a good thing failure wasn’t an option, because their perseverance paid off…in the form of over 600 million books sold!
 Ever heard of Theodor Seuss Geisel?
 You might know him by his other name: “Dr. Seuss”